StarterSquad/startersquad.com/_posts/2013-12-12-splitting-a-development-team.md

 - I spent 40% less time in calls
 - Most clients noticed a slight increase in productivity

-Two weeks later, it's business as usual and I'm looking to increase the size of my team by hiring new members.
+Two weeks later, it's business as usual and I'm increasing the size of my team by hiring new members.
 The old team is more focused and running smoothly.
 I expect that they will run into capacity shortage soon too.
+Growth has happened with virtually no negative effects for clients.
+In fact it has solved the problems I associated with the team getting too big.
+I should have done this earlier.

 #### The not so good
 It seems that by splitting the team, more focus is directed to clients.
 Why is this bad you say.
 Well it's good for the clients, but not for the long term of StarterSquad.
-This increased client focus seems to result in less focus on our open source efforts, and less focus on maintaining the website.
+This increased client focus seems to result in less focus on our open source efforts, our pet projects, and less focus on maintaining the website.
 I'm still analysing that situation trying to find another way to have my cake and eat it too.
 That, in the end, is what StarterSquad is all about.

 How does this apply to you?